-The Department of Public Works is responsible for the protection of surface water quality in Stafford County.
-The Environmental Division was established in order to comply with specific environmental regulations and help protect the interest of the surrounding community and its citizens.
+The Environmental Division of the Department of Public Works is responsible for the protection of surface water quality in the County and to comply with specific environmental regulations and help protect the interest of the surrounding community and its citizens.

-The Environmental Division is comprised of both Environmental Inspections and Stormwater Management.
-It is the responsibility of the Environmental Division to regulate, assist, and/or promote the following:
+The Environmental Division is comprised of both Environmental Inspections and Stormwater Management to regulate, assist, and/or promote the following:

 | Environmental Inspections

 Residential Storm Drainage